The epic list of church volunteer opportunities

 Church volunteer opportunities for youth

-There are many opportunities for people of different ages to get involved, including:
+There are many opportunities for people of different ages to get involved in youth ministry, including:

 • Adults and college-aged members mentoring high schoolers

 You’ll also want to provide specialized training for church volunteers, who are taking on a mentoring role to ensure they understand their purpose, limits, how to handle difficult situations and emotions, and have effective communication skills.
-For people working directly with children, it’s also a good idea to perform background checks to ensure safety for your kids and staff.
+It’s also a good idea to perform background checks to ensure safety for your youth and staff.

 Church volunteers working in production